wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getbestblockhash.md

 ---
-title: ont:getbestblockhash \[POST\]
+title: getbestblockhash - Ontology
-description: Fetch block hash for the highest block for the current node.
+description: Example code for the getbestblockhash json-rpc method. Сomplete guide on how to use getbestblockhash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters